 A “Ticker” is a text crawl overlay that can be used to run a message across the television screen during a broadcast.
 A “Bug” is a graphic, usually the station logo, which can be placed anywhere on the screen, but is usually placed discreetly in one corner.
-A “Snipe” is an automated on-screen message that is most commonly used to promote upcoming programs on a TV channel, but can be used to display other forms of information as well.
+A “Snipe” is an automated on-screen message that is most commonly used to promote a now playing or upcoming program on a TV channel, but can be used to display other forms of information as well.
+A “Clock” is graphic overlay that displays the current time.
+A “Program Guide” is a graphic overlay that displays a list of multiple upcoming programs with their start time.

 To manage graphics, go to the “Overlays” section under the Config tab of the HyperCaster interface.
 From this tab you can: